mar10/nutree/docs/sphinx/take_the_tour.md

 ## Mutation

-We can add, copy, move, remove, sort, etc.
+We can add, copy, move, remove, sort, &hellip; nodes.

 For example: